Nine Objects of Desire

 Much like its predecessor, Nine Objects of Desire integrates experimental instrumentation and arrangements into Vega's signature sound.
-Additionally, elements of jazz are present on tracks such as "Caramel" and "Tombstone".
+Elements of jazz are present on tracks such as "Caramel" and "Tombstone".
 High-profile contributors to the album include Tchad Blake on guitar, Jerry Marotta on drums, and members of Elvis Costello's backing band the Attractions.

 Nine Objects of Desire peaked at number 92 in the US, continuing a downward trend in Vega's album sales throughout the 1990s.
-However, it received positive reviews from critics, many of whom praised the songwriting and production, and spawned a UK top 40 hit in "No Cheap Thrill".
+However, it received positive reviews from critics, many of whom praised the songwriting and production.
+It spawned a UK top 40 hit in "No Cheap Thrill".

 Music and lyrics

 Nine Objects of Desire features experimental production and arrangements, though to a lesser extent than its predecessor.
 Driven by what Vega described as "sensual" rhythms, the album incorporates elements of bossa nova and alternative rock.
-Lyrically, the album takes a more personal turn in comparison to Vega's other albums, forgoing character pieces and instead taking heavy inspiration from Vega's personal life.
+Lyrically, the album takes a more personal turn in comparison to Vega's other albums, forgoing character pieces and instead taking heavy inspiration from her personal life.

 "Birth-day (Love Made Real)" refers to the birth of Vega's daughter Ruby.
 "Caramel" was heavily influenced by bossa nova, particularly the music of Astrud Gilberto.
 The lyrics were inspired by a passing crush on a friend, and was arranged to have an "Antônio Carlos Jobim feel".
-Vega has stated it is one of the songs she is most proud of.
+Vega has stated it is one of the songs of which she is most proud.